glennjesusl/medstar/README.md

 ## Technical Coding Exam ##

-Minimum requirements are llisted below, add features that you deem necessary
+Minimum requirements are listed below, add features that you deem necessary

 - Using MVVM architecture, create a table view containing the following data